A Two-Parameter Memory-Weighted Velocity Operator for Time and State Variables: Foundations and Fundamental Properties

-We introduce and analyze a **memory-weighted velocity operator** \(\mathscr{V}_{\alpha,\beta}\) as a mathematical framework for describing rates of change in systems with time-varying, power-law memory.
+We introduce and analyze a memory-weighted velocity operator \(\mathscr{V}_{\alpha,\beta}\) within the framework of operator theory, establishing rigorous theoretical results for systems with time-varying memory.
 The operator employs two independent continuous exponents \(\alpha(t)\) and \(\beta(t)\) that separately weight past state increments and elapsed time scaling.
 This decoupling mechanism is the main novelty of the work: it allows the two memory aspects to evolve independently, which is essential for systems where the influence of past states and the perception of time may change in qualitatively different ways.
 Such situations arise naturally in adaptive materials, non-stationary transport, and evolving memory processes.

 Motivated by systems across multiple physical contexts—such as viscoelastic materials with stress-dependent relaxation or anomalous transport with history-dependent characteristics—the framework addresses memory aspects that may evolve differently across disciplines.

-We establish the operator's foundational properties: an explicit integral representation, linearity, and **continuous dependence** on the memory exponents with respect to uniform convergence.
-Central to the analysis are **weighted pointwise estimates** revealing how the exponent difference \(\beta(t)-\alpha(t)\) modulates \(\mathscr{V}_{\alpha,\beta}[x](t)\), leading to conditions under which \(\mathscr{V}_{\alpha,\beta}\) defines a bounded linear operator between standard function spaces.
+We establish the operator's foundational properties: an explicit integral representation, linearity, and continuous dependence on the memory exponents with respect to uniform convergence.
+Central to the analysis are weighted pointwise estimates revealing how the exponent difference \(\beta(t)-\alpha(t)\) modulates the operator, and we establish weighted boundedness estimates for this linear operator.
 These estimates exhibit a natural compensation mechanism between the two memory weightings.

-For the uniform-memory case \(\alpha=\beta\equiv1\), we prove that \(\mathscr{V}_{\alpha,\beta}[x](t)\) **asymptotically recovers** the classical derivative \(\dot{x}(0)\) as \(t\to 0^{+}\), ensuring consistency with local calculus.
+For the uniform-memory case \(\alpha=\beta\equiv1\), we prove that \(\mathscr{V}_{\alpha,\beta}[x](t)\) asymptotically recovers the classical derivative \(\dot{x}(0)\) as \(t\to 0^{+}\), ensuring consistency with local calculus.
 The presentation is self-contained and includes detailed proofs of all results, with technical appendices providing auxiliary tools of independent interest.
-By decoupling the memory weighting of state increments from that of elapsed time, \(\mathscr{V}_{\alpha,\beta}\) provides a structured approach to modeling systems with independently evolving memory characteristics, offering potential utility in formulating evolution equations for complex physical processes with non-stationary memory.
+By decoupling the memory weighting of state increments from that of elapsed time, the proposed operator offers a new perspective on memory-dependent systems, and may serve as a modest addition to the analytical methods available in operator theory and its applications.